The Way to The Heart

 For this is the confidence that we have in Him, that if we ask anything according to His will, He hears us.
 And if we know that He hears us, whatever we ask, we know that we have the petitions that we have asked of Him.”1 John 5:14-15

-“For God so loved the world…” It is important that you know God loves you as an individual.
+“For God so loved the world…” You must know God loves you as an individual.
 You are not “the world” but you are one of the people that make up the world’s population.
 God knows who you are, He knows your name, and He loves you.

 “Faith works through love” (Galatians 5:6).
 But what does that mean?
 In the original Greek text, the word used for love is agape.
 It means God’s kind of love.
 God’s kind of love is a love that will never forsake you.